retab-dev/k-LLMs/README.md

 Built with 🩷 at [retab](https://retab.com)

-k-llms is a wrapper around the OpenAI client that adds consensus functionality through the `n_consensus` parameter.
+k-llms is a wrapper around the OpenAI client that adds consensus functionality through the `n` parameter.

 ## Features

 - Drop-in replacement for OpenAI client
-- Adds `n_consensus` parameter to make multiple parallel requests
+- Uses the `n` parameter to generate multiple completions efficiently
 - Automatic result consolidation using majority voting
 - Likelihood computations
 - Support for both sync and async operations